SternXD/xbox-swap/README.md

 # xbox-swap

-Allocation library leveraging file swap techniquest and o1heap to allow allocations over 5gb on xbox
+A memory allocation library for Xbox that uses file-backed swapping and o1heap, enabling efficient allocations beyond 5GB.